Hughesdale railway station

-Hughesdale railway station is located on the Pakenham and Cranbourne lines in Victoria, Australia.
-It serves the south-eastern Melbourne suburb of Murrumbeena, and opened on 28 February 1925.
+Hughesdale railway station is a commuter railway station on the Pakenham and Cranbourne lines, part of the Melbourne railway network.
+It serves the south-eastern suburb of Murrumbeena, in Melbourne, Victoria, Australia.
+It opened on 28 February 1925, with the current station being provided in August 2018.

 History

-Hughesdale station opened on 28 February 1925 and, like the adjoining suburb, was named in honour of James Vincent Hughes, mayor of Oakleigh from 1924 to 1925.
+Like the adjoining suburb, Hughesdale station was named in honour of James Vincent Hughes, mayor of Oakleigh from 1924 to 1925.
 He, with the Poath Road Railway Station League, had lobbied strongly for a new station for the area.
-Before the station was built, Hughesdale had been the site of the junctions of both the Outer Circle and Rosstown lines with the Dandenong/Gippsland line.
+Before the station was built, Hughesdale was the site of the junctions of both the Outer Circle and Rosstown lines with the Dandenong/Gippsland line.

-In 1972, boom barriers replaced hand gates at the former Poath Road level crossing, which was located at the up end of the station.
+In 1972, boom barriers replaced hand gates at the former Poath Road level crossing, which was at the up end of the former ground-level station.

 In 1977, the former ground-level station building was rebuilt, after the original station building, which was of a timber construction, was destroyed by fire in 1975.